bastelbert/tesla_charging_control_solar_production/README.md

 - adjust the IP address in the "http request" to reach your Wall Connector

 The flow was tested on Node-RED v.2.2.2 with a Loxone Miniserver Gen1, a Tesla Wall Connector Gen3 and a Tesla Model 3.

-Open points:
-- Execution of the command "setChargingAmps" only in case of a value change in order to avoid superfluous API calls.
-I have not yet been able to achieve this with a filter node.
-Any suggestions are welcome!